-Abstract-We consider the problem of designing linear precoders for fixed multiple input multiple output (MIMO) receivers.
+Abstract-In this paper, the problem of designing linear precoders for fixed multiple-input-multiple-output (MIMO) receivers is considered.
 Two different design criteria are considered.
-In the first, we minimize the transmitted power subject to signal-to-interferenceplus-noise-ratio (SINR) constraints.
-In the second, we maximize the worst case SINR subject to a power constraint.
-We show that both problems can be solved using standard conic optimization packages.
-In addition, we develop conditions for the optimal precoder for both of these problems, and propose two simple fixed point iterations to find the solutions which satisfy these conditions.
-The relation to the well known uplink-downlink duality in the context of joint transmit beamforming and power control is also explored.
-Our precoder design is general, and as a special case it solves the transmit rank one beamforming problem.
+In the first, the transmitted power is minimized subject to signal-to-interference-plus-noise-ratio (SINR) constraints.
+In the second, the worst case SINR is maximized subject to a power constraint.
+It is shown that both problems can be solved using standard conic optimization packages.
+In addition, conditions are developed for the optimal precoder for both of these problems, and two simple fixed-point iterations are proposed to find the solutions that satisfy these conditions.
+The relation to the well-known uplink-downlink duality in the context of joint transmit beamforming and power control is also explored.
+The proposed precoder design is general, and as a special case, it solves the transmit rank-one beamforming problem.
 Simulation results in a multiuser system show that the resulting precoders can significantly outperform existing linear precoders.